-(59) “Verified diesel emission control strategy” (VDECS) means an emissions control strategy that has been verified pursuant to the “Verification Procedures, Warranty and In-Use Compliance Requirements for In-Use Strategies to Control Emission from Diesel Engines” (Verification Procedure), title 13, CCR, sections 2700-2710.
+(69) “Verified diesel emission control strategy” (VDECS) means an emissions control strategy that has been verified pursuant to the “Verification Procedures, Warranty and In-Use Compliance Requirements for In-Use Strategies to Control Emission from Diesel Engines” (Verification Procedure), title 13, CCR, sections 2700-2710.
 VDECS can be verified to reduce PM emissions, or NOx emissions, or both.

-“Highest level PM VDECS” means the highest level VDECS verified by ARB to reduce PM under its Verification Procedure.
+“Highest level PM VDECS” means the highest level VDECS verified by CARB to reduce PM under its Verification Procedure.
 The highest level is determined solely based on verified diesel PM reductions, not based on verified NOx reductions.
 VDECS can be verified to achieve Level 1 diesel PM reductions (at least 25 percent), Level 2 diesel PM reductions (at least 50 percent), or Level 3 diesel PM reductions (at least 85 percent).
 All Level 3 diesel PM devices are higher than all Level 2 diesel PM devices.
 Level 1 PM devices are never considered highest level PM VDECS for the purpose of this regulation.
 “Plus” designations do not matter; that is, a Level 3 Plus is the same diesel PM level as Level 3; and Level 2 Plus is the same diesel PM level as Level 2.
 A PM VDECS shall be considered the highest level PM VDECS only if (1) it can be used without impairing the safe operation of the vehicle as demonstrated per section 2449(e)(8), and (2) the diesel emission-control strategy manufacturer and authorized diesel emission-control strategy dealer agree it can be used on a specific engine and vehicle combination without jeopardizing the original engine warranty in effect at the time of application.

-“VDECS verified to reduce NOx” means VDECS verified by ARB to reduce NOx under its Verification Procedure.
+“VDECS verified to reduce NOx” means VDECS verified by CARB to reduce NOx under its Verification Procedure.
 NOx VDECS are not verified by Level, but are verified by the percent reduction in NOx emissions from the engine achieved by the VDECS.
 See also definition of Verified Percent NOx Reduction.

-(60) “Verified percent NOx reduction” means the verified percent reduction in NOx emissions from the engine achieved by the VDECS verified to reduce NOx.
+(70) “Verified percent NOx reduction” means the verified percent reduction in NOx emissions from the engine achieved by the VDECS verified to reduce NOx.